 The film opens on a standard list of production company credits but these are made to resemble the low-res graphics of an 80s arcade game – just like the game of Street Fighter we see Frank Grillo and (his real-life) son Rio playing in the middle of the film.
 The credits even end with a graphic just like the old school games that allowed you to match your player character and opponent, before we segue into the live-action scenes.
 This is followed by a barrage of cartoonishly over-the-top action scenes with Frank Grillo evading assassins, helicopters outside his window shredding his apartment with heavy gunfire, he diving out the window and breaking his fall on a passing truck of sand, snatching a sports car in the street and engaging in a high-speed chase as other assassins pursue shooting.

 The film seems to exist in a city where there is no such thing as a police response to this massive outlay of gunfire, carnage and vehicular mayhem taking place in the streets – the only police we ever see are later in the film in the scene where Frank Grillo has to fight his way past them to get to the crime scene where his son has been killed.
 This, along with Carnahan’s gleeful love of stylised action moves and the game-styled opening credits, makes one think that what we are watching is another Videogame Films – the sort where a character suddenly becomes aware that they are a character inside a videogame.
+Indeed, there seems little difference between the world here and the one in Free Guy (2021).
 Even the title Boss Level is taken from videogaming referring to the toughest level of the game where a player has to face the chief villain or boss.